 To set the foot height, rotate the wheel down from the top the number of rotations listed in the table.
 The lever handle should be just a little above horizontal when the moulding first contacts the V-nails and the same angle below horizontal when the lever handle bottoms out.
 The precise angle is not critical here, so you could just follow the instructions in the Logan manual.
 They are pretty straightforward but could take a little longer.

 Odds and Ends

-We haven’t ever deliberately stacked V-nails, as discussed on Page 6 of the manual, but we have tried a different brand of V-nail that is longer than the largest Logan.
+We haven’t ever deliberately stacked V-nails, as Logan discusses on Page 6 of their manual, but we have tried a different brand of V-nail that is longer than the longest Logan V-nail.
 We use the AMP (a Fletcher Company) 15mm Mitre-Mite V-nail (their longest), as mentioned in Figure 6, for our 1½” stretcher moulding.
 It works well on our Logan joiner.

-We used to apply glue to the miter joint and then immediately use the joiner to put our frames together.
+We used to apply glue to the miter joint and then immediately put our frames together with the joiner.
 After the beginner’s luck wore off, we noticed that the joints weren’t as tight as we would have liked.
-Then I stumbled onto a couple of websites that suggested gluing the frame together first using a band clamp and then V-nailing the corners after the glue dries.
+Then I stumbled onto a couple of websites that suggested gluing the frame together using a band clamp and then V-nailing the corners after the glue dries.
 One of those references was an old article on the Logan Graphics blog.
 We haven’t had any problem with that since.

 That’s All, Folks

 That should about cover it.
-If you have any questions, or shortcuts, or any other suggestions for improvement, let me know in the comment section below.
+If you have any questions, shortcuts, or other suggestions for improvement, let me know in the comment section below.
 And if not, then thanks for listening.